andrew/ultimate-awesome/README.md

 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
 - [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Awesome resources for failure diagnosis research.
+- [awesome-gemini-cli-extensions](https://github.com/piebald-ai/awesome-gemini-cli-extensions) - A curated list of awesome Gemini CLI extensions.
 - [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
 If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
+- [awesome-elden-ring](https://github.com/sovietspaceship/awesome-elden-ring) - Curated list of resources and tools for Elden Ring.
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
 - [awesome-entity-framework-core](https://github.com/zzzprojects/awesome-entity-framework-core) - Awesome EF Core third party-libraries, documentation, and tutorials!.
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
-- [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.